aabbtree77/session-auth-starter/README.md

 5. [Problems with nested scopes.](https://whoisryosuke.com/blog/2022/blog-refresh-2022#astro-nomical-issues)

 Ultimately, Astro does avoid passing around React code as strings, and is easy to use with shallow heterogeneous component interactions.
 Pairing it with Lucia v3, one can set up a working authentication demo in no time.
 However, I want everything TypeScript, not "*.astro".
 That is the whole point of Node.js and "the JavaScript community", is it not?!

-## Further Observations

-1. It is Next.js and little else at this point (2024).
-In any case, this is the culture of massive delegation to paid 3rd party services (Clerk, Convex, Supabase, Turso, Astro DB, Resend, PostHog, Jeeliz...) and hosting on the serverless, smarter-than-AWS cloud platforms (Vercel, Cloudflare, Render...).
-Ship fast, fail fast.

-2. Going serverless is scary for an indie developer due to DDoS and virtually nonexisting payment caps.
-A company will survive a casual 10K-euro bill.

-3. Youtube is now mostly superficial tutorials made for a living by affiliated authors who promote 3rd party services.
-They jump from stack to stack, they do not stick to anything for long unless it is Next.js.
-A tutorial is just an ad and one needs a lot of them.
-However, we learn how to build a complete product very fast, by connecting opaque remote APIs.
-Anything else is considered rocket science and astronautics.

-I do not know if this is a fundamental trend and a new way, or just needless layers.
-TBC...

 ## References